bokkypoobah/GizerCrowdsaleAudit/audit/code-review/GizerTokenSale.md

   /* Is an account whitelisted */

+  // BK NOTE - To simplify code, just make `whitelist` public and remove the following function
-  function isWhitelisted(address _participant) constant
+  // BK Ok - Constant function, unused in this contract, but can be called in the blockchain explorers function isWhitelisted(address _participant) constant
     returns (bool whitelisted)
   {
+    // BK NOTE - The next two statements can be simplified to just `return whitelist[_participant];`
+    // BK Ok
     if (whitelist[_participant] == true) return true;
+    // BK Ok
     return false;
   }